Grappling with Once-Saved-Always-Saved Premise

 Believers are

-likely to latch onto the once-saved-always-saved assurance (as taught by
+likely to wonder if the once-saved-always-saved assurance (as taught by

-this maxim with the anomalies routinely witnessed among different Christian communities.
+certain denominations) is reconcilable with the anomalies routinely reported among different Christian communities.
 The worst-case counter-example will be when renowned

 mega-church leaders fall dramatically into abject disrepute and leave in their